tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 ```swift
 var locations: [Location] = []
 ```
-Remember that even though the `sharedInstance` we created can't be changed or swapped out for another instance, the properties on it can still be modified.
+Remember that even though the `sharedInstance` we created can't be changed or swapped out for another instance, the values of the properties on it can still be modified.

 Now that we have our data store class set up, we can access it from any view controller by calling the `LocationsDataStore` class and its `sharedInstance` property.